 Xinpeng Wang

-I am a second-year PhD student at the Munich AI & NLP (MaiNLP) research lab at LMU Munich .
-My supervisor is Barbara Plank .
+I am a PhD student at the Munich AI & NLP (MaiNLP) research lab at LMU Munich .
+My supervisor is Prof. Barbara Plank .
+I'm currently a visiting researcher at New York University advised by Prof. He He .

 Previously, I completed my M.Sc. degree in Robitics, Cognition, Intelligence at Technical University of Munich, where I was a student researcher at Visual Computing & AI lab at TUM working on indoor scene synthesis.
 I was also a teaching assistant of the course Introduction to Deep Learning (IN2346).